-That is THE question on everyone's mind right now.
-The vegetable farmer seeking to add fertility and protect soil over the winter, the grain farmer managing pesky weeds, the dairy farmer in need of more forage this fall or planning for early forage production next spring, and all our Northeast flood-stricken farmers struggling to recover sodden land, ruined hay and lost crops.
+CHOICES - Yes, indeed, that is THE question on everyone's mind right now.
+The farm family (like ours) trying to navigate generational transition with harmony, cooperation, equanimity, wisdom, good humor, and above all, with kindness, friendship and love.
+The vegetable farmer trying to add fertility and protect their soil over the winter.
+The grain farmer managing pesky weeds, precipitously low organic grain prices and uncertain markets.
+The dairy farmer in need of more forage this fall and planning ahead for next spring.
+All our Northeast flood-stricken farmers struggling to recover sodden land and lost crops.
+And all the rest just trying to make ends meet.

-On our farm, we've come to the conclusion that adding more of the right diversity will control most of the challenges we deal with.
-Cover-crops make so much sense - a good mix adds lots of diversity in species and timing, they cut fertilizer costs, improve soil health and condition, prevent soil erosion, improve water-holding and infiltration capacity, produce nitrogen, and so much more.
-They also make great animal feed - grazed, chopped, and ensiled!
-A mix of species diversity is key to successful cover-cropping and annual forage production but sometimes all the choices can seem mighty confusing.
-This does not have to be complicated!
+On our farm, we've come to the conclusion that adding more of the right diversity will control most of the agronomic and marketing challenges we deal with.
+Cultural practices make ALL the difference.
+Cover-crops are good sense - a good mix adds diversity in species and timing, they cut fertilizer costs, improve soil health and condition, prevent soil erosion, improve water-holding and infiltration capacity, produce nitrogen, and so much more.

+Cover crops also are great animal feed - grazed, chopped, and ensiled!
+A good mixture of species diversity is key to successful cover-cropping and annual forage production but sometimes all the choices can seem mighty confusing.
+This does not have to be complicated - and this newsletter will try to break that down logically!

-Your crop mixture will depend on four factors - (1) what you are trying to accomplish, (2) when you can plant in the fall, (3) when you will harvest/plant next spring, and (4) what equipment/soil preparation you plan to use.
+Your crop plans will depend on four factors -(1) what you are trying to accomplish, (2) when you can plant in the fall, (3) when you will harvest/plant next spring, and (4) what equipment/soil preparation you plan to use.